CODEPhylo/codephy/docs/07-validation.md

 A more sophisticated level of validation involves type checking to ensure that the output type of a referenced variable is compatible with the expected input type where it is used.
 For example:

-- A `REAL_VECTOR` output from a Dirichlet distribution is appropriate for base frequencies
+- A `Simplex` output from a Dirichlet distribution is appropriate for base frequencies
-- A `TREE` output from a Yule process is required for the tree parameter of a PhyloCTMC
+- A `Tree` output from a Yule process is required for the tree parameter of a PhyloCTMC

 Type validation can be integrated into inference engines or provided as separate tools: